jonathangjertsen/Proposition/README.md

 ## Status

 Currently, it just consists of my idea for an API and an implementation for simple cases.
-But I want to develop it into a nice package, since the other property-based libraries I found were either too fancy or abandoned.
+But I want to develop it into a nice package, since the other property-based testing libraries I found were either too fancy or abandoned.

 So contributors are welcome!